 To add or edit the cost for an activity simply click on the desired activity line entry e.g. "Trenching" in this case, and it will then automatically expand and reveal the edit section.
 And if an asset or vessel has been assigned to the activity it will also be highlighted on the layout screen.

-The Name, Supplier, Cost, Currency fields and the Additional cost breakdown button have the exact same functionality as described for the for the Assigning Equipment Costs and Supplier section described in this documentation.
+The Name, Supplier, Cost, Currency fields and the Additional cost breakdown button have the exact same functionality as described for the for the Assigning Equipment Costs and Supplier section.

 Cost Server Integration¶